daishi-kondo/daishi-kondo.github.io/content/authors/admin/_index.md

 ## About Me

-Daishi Kondo is an associate professor at Osaka Metropolitan University.
+Daishi Kondo is an associate professor at the University of Tokyo.